Sixth Form College, Farnborough: College facilities

-Student Association

-Every March, students elect a President and Vice President, via Single Transferable Vote, whom together lead the otherwise appointed committee to organise student affairs and social activities in and outside of the college, as well as charity events.
-The President and Vice President sit on the Academy Quality Council.

-In October 2007, the 2007/2008 Student Association broke the college record, which had been set the previous year, for the most money raised in a single college day; the £1,800 that was raised eventually went to a variety of gene therapy charities through the 'Jeans for Genes' initiative.
-In 2007 the school undertook a massive project for Red Nose Day in which over a thousand students took to the field holding red paper above their heads, first making the shape of a nose and then a 6 (the logo of the college), filmed by the BBC from a helicopter.

-The 2011/2012 Student Association raised over £20,000 for a variety of local charities over the academic year, the highest raised for charity by the college so far.
-The 2012/2013 Student Association reestablished the Student College Magazine and have forged links with other local colleges through a Battle of the Bands Competition.

 Enrichment

 The college has established links with Presbyterian Secondary Technical School, Aburi, Ghana.
 This project is called the Ghana Link and it aims to broaden students from both schools' horizons and develop a two way partnership that would be of benefit to both parties.

-The college has a dedicated Film Production enrichment program which produces commercial and non-commercial films for outside companies and student film festivals.
+The college also has links with the German town of Oberursel and its secondary school.
+There is an annual exchange program for students studying German.

 In March 2000, Prince Edward opened the new £2.5 million Performing Arts Centre incorporating the modern 300-seat Prospect Theatre and teaching suites for music, dance and drama.
 One of the music enrichments making use of this facility is the biannual college Opera Project, where full-scale operas are performed by students.
 In 2006, the college staged The Marriage of Figaro by Mozart.
 A performance of Engelbert Humperdinck's Hansel and Gretel took place in July 2008.